 If you're looking for video interview tips, tricks, and best practices — or just want to know what in the world an automated interview is — you've come to the right place.

-Video interviews are meant to be an accessible alternative for a traditional interview.
-Keeping that in mind will help you get into the right mindset.
-This is your moment to really sell yourself to the interviewer, and put a personality behind your amazing resume.
+Just like a traditional interview, a video interview is your moment to sell yourself to the interviewer and put a personality behind your amazing resume.

-Telling your story is what will set you apart from others.
-But that's not all.
-It's also important to know the story behind the company you're interviewing for.
+Telling your story is what will set you apart from others – but that's not all.
+It's also important to know the story behind the company you're interviewing with.

-Using your time before the interview wisely will only help your interview.
 Think about what hiring managers want to know about you during your short time talking.
-They won't get to know you on a level that's as personable as an in-person interview, so making that connection seem natural will likely raise your interview score.
+It’s not as easy to make a connection virtual, so finding ways to do so naturally will likely raise your interview score.

 For example, explain how the role will help you reach your professional and personal goals.
-Identify what you can add to the company, and mention those superstar qualities about your talent that will make the hiring manager go to bat for you being the perfect candidate.
+Identify what you can add to the company, and mention those superstar qualities about your talent that will make the hiring manager go to bat for you.